-Behavioural Environmental Economics: The objective of this topic will be to provide the students general knowledge on behavioral economics applied to environmental problems.
+Behavioural Environmental Economics : The objective of this topic will be to provide the students general knowledge on behavioral economics applied to environmental problems.

-In particular, we will study how economic experiments can inform policymakers about the efficiency of incentive tools designed to improve environmental quality (pigouvian tax, ambiant tax, nudges, etc.), as well as their social acceptability.
-Through these topics, we will also see how to construct an economic experiment to test simple hypotheses.
+In particular, we will study how economic experiments can inform policymakers about the efficiency of incentive tools designed to improve environmental quality (pigouvian tax, ambiant tax, nudges, etc.), or about their social acceptability.

+Through these thematics, we will see how to construct an economic experiment to test simple hypotheses.